matttgregg/advent21/README.md

 Warning!
 Possible spoilers for advent of code solutions below.
 Mostly rust solutions for the excellent puzzle-athon.

+### Day 1

+Nice gentle warm up.
+Covers the basics of reading input, iterating over data.

+### Day 2

+Keep your head straight, follow the maths, and you'll be fine.
+As usual think about:

+* What 'state' do you need to keep track of?
+* How do you update that state?

+### Day 3

+This one was interesting - it felt quite novel.
+The part 2 was a nice extension as well, adding more to think about.

+A few interesting things to think about:

+* Parsing 'binary' data.
+Depends on your language so always fun to play with.
+* How to identify 'most' and 'least' common.
+Lots of scope for falling the wrong side of the boundaries.
+Lots of scope for off-by-one errors.
+* How to do the problem efficiently?
+If you want to avoid running through your data multiple times, what do you need to keep track of?

 ### Day 4

 This was a fun one, and leans heavily on how to represent the problem